OpenLake/FOSS-Overflow/content/blog/Navya_Agarwal_FOSS_experience.md

 ## 💻 My Work

 Throughout the past month, I juggled two projects "not-a-mess" and "insti-pay".
-The tech stack that I worked on for both was totally different (and ones that I had never worked on prior), but with the help of some super amazing mentors and fellow mentees, I did all the work!
+The tech stack that I worked on for both was totally different and I had never used it prior, but with the help of some super amazing mentors and fellow mentees, I made it through!

 ### 🍛	not-a-mess

 It is an app where students can rate mess food and raise any complaints/suggestions.
 The mess management has a curated dashboard on their end that helps them understand what the students like and dislike, and thus accordingly plan their meals.

-In the initial phase, I worked on the entire UI of the project designed using Figma, and in the process I also outlined the core functionality and architecture of the project.
+In the initial phase, I designed the entire UI of the project using Figma, and in the process I also outlined the core functionality and architecture of the project.

 <img src="https://user-images.githubusercontent.com/82928853/213011998-93ff40ee-66a5-4e03-ae2c-2424ab30c832.png" height=400 />